-At Grangetown, we teach French from year 2 to year 6.
-Each class is taught by a specialist French teacher, Mrs Blackett, and each class has a weekly 1 hour lesson.
+At Grangetown, we teach French from year 1 to year 6.
+French is taught by our specialist French teacher, Mrs Blackett, and each class has a weekly 1 hour lesson.

 Intent, Implementation, Impact

 Grangetown Primary School celebrates and welcomes diversity within and beyond our school community.
 It is our aim to introduce learners to the wider world and increase their knowledge and understanding of other cultures.
 Learning an additional language gives our pupils the opportunity to widen and expand their understanding of the world - this breaks down barriers, encourages the learner to become more open minded and builds tolerance.
 Learning a language is also valid from a technical viewpoint, in terms of the mechanics of how language works, the comparisons made with English and the subsequent positive impact upon other academic disciplines.

 Our language lessons have been designed to introduce pupils to a new language and to understand more about the culture of the countries where this language is spoken.
 We intend to build language learning skills in our pupils in order for them to make further progress when they make the transition to key stage 3.
 Our MFL curriculum has been designed to allow children to make progress in the key skills of speaking, listening, reading and writing.
 Lessons are carefully sequenced and are based around the three main pillars of vocabulary, grammar and phonics.
 Learners have the opportunity to use prior knowledge to aid their understanding and to make progress.